EmilioDNA/Restaurant-Reservations/README.md

 - General:
     Deletes a specific restaurant by providing the id.
-    Returns a list of restaurant objects that include the deleted restaurant's id, success value, and the total number of restaurants after creating.
+    Returns a list of restaurant objects that include the deleted restaurant's id, success value, and the total number of restaurants after deleting.

 - Sample: curl  -H "Content-Type: application/json" -X DELETE http://127.0.0.1:5000/restaurants/13